Marana Unified School District

-Marana Unified School District (MUSD) is a public school district located in Marana, AZ, comprising 19 schools in Pima County, Arizona.
+Marana Unified School District (MUSD) is a public school district located in Marana, AZ, comprising 20 schools in Pima County, Arizona.
 It has its headquarters in Marana.
 It has 12,293 students in grades PK, K-12 with a student-teacher ratio of 19 to 1, about 650 teachers.
-According to state test scores, 42% of students are at least proficient in math and 42% in reading.
 Founded in the early 1920s, MUSD's boundaries include 550 sqmi of land.

 Schools

-The Marana Unified School District has a total of 17 schools:
+The Marana Unified School District has a total of 20 schools: